Last Updated on April 15, 2022 by Zachary Brictson

 And not only can you customize the main character, you get to design the rest of the party members as well.
 Though I think my favorite aspect of Dragon Quest’s IX character modeling is that you can see equipped gear.
 Super underrated feature in games in my opinion!

-Bloodborne, Dark Souls, and Demon’s Souls
+Bloodborne, Dark Souls, Demon’s Souls, and Elden Ring

 FromSoftware’s Souls games aren’t known for their pretty characters, but fans are nonetheless passionate about customizing them the best they can.